 What is a Selective Laser Trabeculoplasty (SLT)?

 Fluid buildup in the eye can increase intraocular pressure and damage the eye's optic nerve.
 This common vision threat is called glaucoma, and early intervention is vital to slowing the progression of the disease and preventing vision loss.
 A selective laser trabeculoplasty (SLT) is a minimally invasive procedure to treat open-angle glaucoma.
-SLT targets the eye's fluid-draining trabecular meshwork with short pulses of lower-energy laser light, prompting the body's natural healing process to produce new, healthy tissue that will properly drain fluid from the eye.
+SLT laser surgery for glaucoma targets the eye's fluid-draining trabecular meshwork with short pulses of lower-energy laser light, prompting the body's natural healing process to produce new, healthy tissue that will properly drain fluid from the eye.
 Clewner & Kelly Eye Center is proud to offer selective laser trabeculoplasty and invites you to schedule a consultation with one of our glaucoma specialists in Boca Raton, FL, to learn if SLT can help preserve your vision.

 How is Selective Laser Trabeculoplasty performed?